Highest weight Harish-Chandra supermodules and their geometric realizations: Representations of the Supergroup

 \subsection{Maximal torus and big cell in Lie supergroups of classical type}

 In this section we want to study the connected ordinary Lie group $A \subset G$, called a \textit{maximal torus} of $G$, with associated Lie algebra $\Lie(A)=\fh$ the CSA of $\fg$, and its relation with the supergroups $N^\pm$.
 In particular we introduce the supermanifold $\Gamma:=N^-AN^+ \subset G$, called the \textit{big cell}, which plays a key role in what follows.
+We observe first that the (ordinary) torus $A$ normalizes $N^\pm$, as it happens for the ordinary setting.